pwncollege/linux-luminarium/piping/fifo/DESCRIPTION.md

 What happened here?
 When we ran `cat myfifo`, the pipe had both sides of the connection all set, and _unblocked_, allowing `echo pwn > myfifo` to run, which sent `pwn` into the pipe, where it was read by `cat`.

+But why use a FIFO instead of a regular file?
+Here are key differences:

+1. **No disk storage**: FIFOs pass data directly between processes in memory - nothing is saved to disk
+2. **Data is consumed**: Once data is read from a FIFO, it's gone (unlike files where data persists)
+3. **Blocking behavior**: Writers block when the pipe buffer is full (~64KB), readers block when it's empty.
+This is actually useful!
+It provides automatic flow control - fast writers wait for slow readers, preventing memory overflow
+4. **Real-time communication**: Perfect for streaming data between processes.
+The blocking ensures processes stay synchronized without you having to write any synchronization code

 FIFOs are useful for facilitating complex data flows, merging and splitting data in flexible ways, and so on.
 For example, FIFOs support multiple readers and writers.
 Let's assume that `cat myfifo` is running somewhere, handling the read side of the FIFO.